 A finding involving the failure to establish all of the mitigating strategies in a general category would have been characterized during the TI 2515/171 inspections as having a greater significance (Yellow) than a finding resulting in all of the mitigating strategies in a category being non-feasible (White).

-Similar to the treatment of significance in the Emergency Preparedness SDP, the greatest significance (Red) is reserved for an actual event (loss of a large area of the plant due to fire or explosion) in which a finding results from the substantial failure of the mitigating strategies to function as they are intended.
+Similar to the treatment of significance in the Emergency Preparedness SDP, the greatest significance (Red) is reserved for an actual EDMG event (loss of a large area of the plant due to fire or explosion) in which a finding results from the substantial failure of the mitigating strategies to function as they are intended.

 0308.03L-04 REFERENCES

+Power Reactor Security Requirements Rulemaking (74 FR 13925; March 27, 2009)

+Mitigation of Beyond-Design-Basis Events Rulemaking (84 FR 39684; August 9, 2019)

+NUREG-0800, Standard Review Plan for the Review of Safety Analysis Reports for Nuclear Power Plants: LWR Edition – Severe Accidents, Section 19.4 revision 0, June 2015 (ADAMS Accession No. ML13316B202)

+NEI 06-12, B.5.b Phase 2 & 3 Submittal Guideline, revision 2 (ADAMS Accession No. ML070090060)

+NEI 06-12, B.5.b Phase 2 & 3 Submittal Guideline, revision 3 (ADAMS Accession No. ML092890400)

 END

 Attachment 1 - Revision History for IMC 0308 Attachment 3, Appendix L